-It’s lasagna.
 Since I met my husband he’s talked about how much he loves lasagna.
-Given that we’re strict on our gluten-free life and he’s strict about no dairy of any kind, whether it be goat, sheep, raw or what have you, that would pretty much leave a lasagna that is really a plate of sauce.
+Given that we’re strict on our gluten-free life and we’re strict about living a dairy-free life too, that would pretty much leave a lasagna that is really a plate of sauce.

 Though lasagna itself is technically a one-potter, and we all love a good One Pot Wonder, there are a few steps here and it is a little labour intensive.
 The final result is, however, very much worth it.

 To keep the dairy out, I made a rich and creamy cashew ricotta.
 I used the Tinkyada gluten-free lasagna noodles and I used a simplified version of my grandmother’s tomato sauce.
 If you wanted to make this grain-free, you could easily swap the noodles for wide, flat thin slices of zucchini or butternut squash sliced lengthwise with a vegetable peeler.

 Here I’ve broken the dairy-free lasagna recipe down for you.

 Let’s start with the Bolognese

 Given the abundance of tomatoes at the markets these days, this is an awesome way to preserve the season’s finest.
 You can make loads of straight tomato puree and jar that up, or double or triple a batch of this sauce to enjoy a hearty meal on a day when dinner prep just isn’t going to happen.

 Tomatoes are one of the few foods that have more nutrient availability after they are cooked or processed in some way (and by processed I don’t mean concentrated, mixed with sugar and called ketchup).

 Now, many of us know that tomatoes are loaded with lycopene, an essential phytonutrient – and here are some tomato health tidbits for you.